 The Touch ID button will be placed in the top right corner of the keyboard, like it is on the latest MacBooks, and will let users unlock their computer, switch users or make payments through just their fingerprints.

 Both the keyboard and Apple’s Magic Mouse will be available in a variety of colors to match the new range of colors on the iMac.

 In what was Apple’s least guarded secret in recent history, the company finally launched AirTag, a Tile-like Bluetooth locator that attaches to items such as keys, wallets, laptops, or even your car and helps you find them when they are lost.

 The small, flat, circular discs with built-in chips allow anyone to find items when connected to Apple’s Find My app.
 It also works with Siri.

-The stainless steel devices are water and dust resistant, have a built-in speaker that plays sounds to help locate them.
+The stainless steel devices are water and dust-resistant and have a built-in speaker that plays sounds to help locate them.
 The AirTag is packed with the Apple-designed U1 chip, which uses Ultra-Wideband technology — the same chip used in the iPhone 12.

-While location trackers are not new and there are similar products from Samsung, Sony, and Tile, the U1 chip will more accurately determine the distance and direction to a lost item, Apple reports.
+While location trackers are not new and there are similar products from Samsung, Sony, and Tile, the U1 chip will more accurately determine the distance and direction of a lost item, Apple reports.

 Just like Apple Watch, it’s an option to add free engraving to the device.

 An AirTag is $29 each or four for $99, starting April 30.
-Users can also but leather accessories, such as key rings, luggage tags and a bag charm from Hermès.
+Users can also buy leather accessories, such as key rings, luggage tags, and a bag charm from Hermès.